 Nataraja, popularly known as Dancing Shiva, has its origins in Chidambaram in Tamil Nadu.
 It is probably the most recognizable piece of Indian Art, may be competing with Ganesh’s images that we see in various Avatars.
-Nataraja, though has not changed much over time, it remains more or less the same.
+Though has not changed much over time, it remains more or less the same.
 I have seen only one variation of it at Birla Museum where it is upside down.

 Nataraja – The King of Dance

-Let me walk you through the iconography of Nataraja.
+Let me walk you through the iconography of the Lord.
 Take a good look at the image above.
 Shiva, as we know, stands for destruction followed by creation and this is well represented in this image.
 This image shows the circle of life and how Shiva is a part of each of them.
 Nataraja literally means the King of Dance and performs Tandav or the Cosmic Dance in this form.

 Nataraja Idol Explained